pstigenberg/react-golang-boilerplate/README.md

 ### api

 The api folder contains the api container with a single file for the Go API.
 The api requires a authentication key and this is specifies in the docker compose files as a environment variable.
 Remember that the web-project needs the same authentication key and that key is also defined in the docker-compose file.
 The API uses [go-watcher](https://github.com/canthefason/go-watcher/) and the app is rebuilt when a file is changed.
+The watcher-stuff is only enabled in dev mode and that's handled in the Dockerfiles.

 ### filebundler

-The folder only contains a docker file setting up a container that runs webpack --watch.
+The folder only contains two docker files.
+The docker file for dev is setting up a container that runs webpack --watch.
 The reason for this is that one goal for the project is to run everything as production like as possible.
-Webpack will not serve the files, WebPack only builds the bundle files to a /dist folder, served by nginx.
+The Webpack config files are located in the web project and for dev Webpack will not serve the files.
+WebPack only builds the bundle files to a /dist folder, served by nginx.
+The docker file for prod is similar but executes Webpack with the production config file that minifies the bundle files.

 ### gulp